JarekB-dev/KitchenMakers/README.md

 ---

-### _Kitchen Makers' goal is to help customers create their dream kitchen by offering a wide variety of options and customizations.
+### _Kitchen Makers' goal is to help customers create their dream kitchen by offering a wide variety of options and customisations.
 The website will provide customers with information about the company, its products and services, and the process of designing, manufacturing, and installing custom kitchens._

 ---